open-telemetry/opentelemetry-collector-contrib/receiver/statsdreceiver/README.md

 # StatsD Receiver

-StatsD receiver for ingesting StatsD messages into the OpenTelemetry Collector.
+StatsD receiver for ingesting StatsD messages(https://github.com/statsd/statsd/blob/master/docs/metric_types.md) into the OpenTelemetry Collector.

 Supported pipeline types: metrics

+Use case: it does not support horizontal pool of collectors.
+Desired work case is that customers use the receiver as an agent with a single input at the same time.

 > :construction: This receiver is currently in **BETA**.